p2000t/M2000/README.md

 Options can be separated with spaces, tabs or returns. \
 Please note that for the Unix versions, the configuration files should be present in the current working directory.

-## How to compile the sources
+## How to compile M2000 from the sources

-Most people probably just want to download one of the [M2000 releases](https://github.com/p2000t/M2000/releases) to play some of the [P2000T games](https://github.com/p2000t/software/tree/master/cassettes/games), which is totally fine.
-But in case you want to compile for an alternative OS or help us with fixing bugs, you'll first need to open a terminal (or command prompt) and clone this M2000 repo (or your fork!) into a local folder: \
+If you want to compile for an alternative OS or help us with fixing bugs, you'll first need to open a terminal (or command prompt) and clone this M2000 repo (or your fork!) into a local folder: \
 `git clone git@github.com:p2000t/M2000.git`

 ### MS-DOS: